 Nurse Quality

-In addition to receiving a great overall grade, this facility also received an excellent nursing score, with a grade of A. Our nursing grade is largely tied to the facility's level of nurse staffing.
-This nursing home averages 0.4 hours of nursing care per resident per day.
-Finally, we also assessed some nursing quality-based metrics in determining our nursing grades.
-This facility performed very well when it comes to avoiding major falls and pressure ulcers.
+In addition to having a decent overall grade, we also wanted to point out that this nursing home received favorable nursing marks this year.
+We gave them one of our better scores in that area, with a B. This proved to be the facility's top score.
+The nursing grade is based on a handful of factors, however, the primary consideration is the quantity of nurse hours per patient per week.
+This particular nursing home provided 0.4 hours of nursing care per resident per day.
+Lastly, we also looked at some nursing quality-based metrics in determining our nursing grades.
+This nursing home performed very well when it comes to avoiding pressure ulcers and major falls.
 We consider these areas to be good indicators of the quality of nursing care.

 Short-term Care Quality